redhat-openstack/openstack-puppet-modules/README.md

 ## Contributers

-Contributions will be greatfully accepted.
+Contributions will be gratefully accepted.
 Please go to the project page, fork the project, make your changes locally and then raise a pull request.
 Details on how to do this are available at https://guides.github.com/activities/contributing-to-open-source.